csids/plnr/README.md

 <a href="https://www.csids.no/packages.html"><img src="https://www.csids.no/packages/csverse.png" align="right" width="120" /></a>

-The [csverse](https://www.csids.no/packages.html) is a set of R packages developed to help solve problems that frequently occur when performing infectious disease surveillance.
+The [csverse](https://www.csids.no/packages.html) is a set of R packages developed to help solve problems that frequently occur when performing disease surveillance.

 If you want to install the dev versions (or access packages that haven't been released on CRAN), run `usethis::edit_r_profile()` to edit your `.Rprofile`.